 - If you intend to store or display fireworks on a shop floor, you will be required to submit a floor plan of the sales area.

 - If the store is subject to separation distances you will also need to provide an Ordinance Survey Site plan (or similar) map showing the location of the store and distances to any neighbouring buildings.
 The scale will depend on the separation distance; up to 200m a 1:1250 would be required while a greater distance would require a 1:25000.

 If you are renewing a licence and there are no changes to the storage arrangements, which were agreed at the time of issuing the licence, then there are no requirements to resubmit plans.

-In addition to the above you are required to carry out a site specific risk assessment based on the Management of Health and Safety at Work Regulations 1999, an example of which can be found here.
+You will need to complete a site specific risk assessment for the storage of explosives.
 You will be required to produce your risk assessment when an inspecting officer visits your premises.

-You are required to have in place a current lease agreement for the premises that you will be using for the storage of fireworks and if applicable be able to provide proof of that lease to an inspecting officer during a site visit.
+You are required to have in place a current lease agreement for the premises that you will be using for the storage of fireworks and, if applicable, be able to provide proof of that lease to an inspecting officer during a site visit.

 You should only apply for a storage licence if you have suitable storage facilities already in place and should have insurance to cover the storage of explosives.

 Licence fees are detailed on the “Firework licence fees” page on our website.